 - The fellowships are intended primarily for academic researchers (early career as well as senior academics).
 Independent scholars can also apply.
 Award funds are sent directly to fellowship winners personal bank accounts.

-- Applicants must hold PhD/doctoral degrees or be in PhD/doctoral students writing their dissertation or theses.
+- Applicants must hold PhD/doctoral degrees or be in PhD/doctoral students writing their dissertation.

 - There are no restrictions as to applicants’ place of residence or citizenship.

 - The award period is four months.

 - Three categories of awards are available:

 - Category 1: US$25,000 for a team of two to four researchers that has at least one person with a PhD/doctoral degree.

 - Cateogry 2: US$20,000 for a single individual with a PhD/doctoral degree.